About Us

 Surveying the product, you intend to offer must give an idea of the competition.
 Product teams must start by defining the problem and whether a solution exists in the market.

-If there exists a solution, in such a case, shortlisting the products most customers frequently use form the primary competitor group.
+If there exists a solution, in such a case, shortlisting the products most customers frequently use from the primary competitor group.
 Considering the top three to five competitors for a focused analysis should suffice.

 After clarification of the top competition, asking three simple yet comprehensive questions can result in a concrete analysis.